BasantaDulal/Use-of-SQL/README.md

 Use of SQL to Answer Business Questions

 ### Importing Data to SQL Server
-The dataset was related to Video Game Sales in CSV form.
+The dataset related to Video Game Sales was in CSV form.
 So, to get the required answers form using SQL Query, the dataset was imported to SQL server.
 The used dataset is also availabel in kaggle.com, which can be downloaded from [here](https://www.kaggle.com/datasets/gregorut/videogamesales?resource=download).

 ### Answering Business Questions
-Altogether there were two business questions that need to be answered and are as follows:
+Altogether there were two business questions that need to be answered, are as follows:

 #### 1. Was the average of global sales higher before or after 2010?